FAQs

 Who can take part?

-Nursery, primary and junior schools in mainland England (including the Isle of Wight) Wales and Scotland registered with the Pod can take part in Recycle to Read battery and textiles collections.
+Textile only collections: Schools in mainland England (including the Isle of Wight) Wales, Northern Ireland and Scotland registered with the Pod can take part.
 Currently, schools in Northern Ireland can participate in textiles collections only.
-All schools registered with the Pod can access the Recycle to Read education resources.

 Does it cost anything to take part?